aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-bedrock-s3-aoss

+> [!Important]
-Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+>This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 ## Requirements